 - Ranking Optimization to optimize the retrieved ranking list.

-Outlook in the Next Era of Re-Identification: Open-World
+The Next Era of Re-Identification: Open-World

 With the performance saturation in a closed-world setting, the research focus for person Re-ID has recently moved to the open-world setting, facing more challenging issues: